 If CCC's Task Plan didn't report any configuration concerns for your backup volume and you are having trouble booting from it, try the following troubleshooting steps (in order).

 Some third-party external devices use Option ROM firmware.
 Macs with "up-to-date software" don’t automatically load Option ROM firmware, so your Mac won't see devices that have Option ROM firmware until you load that firmware.
 Press Option-Shift-Command-Period at the Startup Manager window to load Option ROM firmware from any currently-attached hard drive enclosures.
 Here's a partial list of devices we've received reports of that use Option ROM firmware:

 Rule out generally incompatible configurations and filesystem anomalies

-If you are using an external hard drive enclosure, see whether your enclosure is listed at the bottom of this page as an enclosure that we've seen problems with in the past.
+If you are using an external hard drive enclosure or adapter, see whether your enclosure is listed at the bottom of this page as an enclosure that we've seen problems with in the past.
 Also, for good measure, use Disk Utility's "First Aid" utility to verify and repair any filesystem problems that may be present on the destination volume.

 Troubleshoot discoverability issues in the Mac's Startup Manager

 - Reboot your Mac while holding down the Option key.

 - Wait about 30 seconds to see if the backup volume appears.
 If your backup volume appears at this step and the boot process proceeds past the Apple logo, skip to the next section below.

 - Press Option-Shift-Command-Period at the Startup Manager window to load any Option ROM firmware that is present and required for an external hard drive enclosure.

 - Detach, then reattach the backup volume's Firewire, USB or Thunderbolt cable from/to your Mac and wait up to another 30 seconds.
 If your backup volume appears, select it and proceed with the startup process.